 There are many chicken predators that want to make a tasty meal of your chickens or their eggs.
 These are the most common ones you may encounter and the best ways to foil them.
-Warning: There are a few details of our raccoon attack that may not be suitable for children to read.
+Warning: There are a few details of our raccoon attacks that may not be suitable for children to read.

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, check out my disclosures page.)

-You can sometimes identify what predators are lurking around by tracks or signs of digging.
 If you really want to know what is moving around your yard at night, I highly recommend investing in a trail cam.
 My husband bought me one years ago as a Christmas gift and it has served us well.

 Nighttime Chicken Predators